 The Ice Cream Farm is another great day out, especially for little children.
 The fun factory and JCB diggers are a great highlight, alongside the 50 different flavours of ice cream!

-Burlton is one of those places; in the middle of nowhere, but seemingly handy for everywhere.
-We’re fortunate to have some wonderful places to eat out, and grab a takeaway, all within a short radius of the cottages.
+Burlton is one of those places; in the middle of nowhere, but handy for everywhere.
+We’re fortunate to have some wonderful places to eat out or grab a takeaway, all within a short radius of the cottages.

-A short walk away is the recently refurbished Burlton Inn, a traditional 18th Century village pub, complete with beams, log fire and warm snug.
-Food is served daily, whilst dogs are allowed in the bar area and, of course, the large garden.
+A short walk away is the Burlton Inn, a traditional 18th Century village pub, complete with beams, log fire and a warm snug.
+Food is served daily and dogs are allowed in the bar area and the large garden.

-A couple of minutes in the car is the Red Lion Bar & Grill in Myddle.
-Again, recently refurbished, the food is excellent so it can get very busy – booking advisable!
+A couple of minutes drive away is the Red Lion Bar & Grill in Myddle.
+The food is excellent so it can get very busy – booking is advisable!
 They offer lunch and dinner seven days a week, local real ales and a selection of 42 wines!

 The New Inn at Baschurch established its fine reputation under the stewardship of TV chef Marcus Bean.
 Now under new ownership, it serves fresh, local, seasonal food, prepared daily.
 Open Tuesday to Sunday, The New Inn is popular with locals, so, again, booking is advisable.

-Another great location in which to eat is The Boathouse, overlooking The Mere, and all its birdlife, at Ellesmere.
+Another great location to eat out is The Boathouse, overlooking The Mere and all its birdlife at Ellesmere.
 Open daily, The Boathouse is a light and airy café, restaurant and bar with a friendly, relaxed atmosphere and an excellent menu.

-Baschurch Fish Bar (fish and chips), Wong Lee (Chinese) and Café Saffron at The Admiral Duncan (Indian) – all Baschurch (just 3 miles from Burlton).
+Baschurch Fish Bar (fish and chips), Wong Lee (Chinese) and Café Saffron at The Admiral Duncan (Indian) – are all in Baschurch, just 3 miles from Burlton.
 Café Saffron is also a lovely, award-winning restaurant, open daily.